Suriname: Natural and Geographic Landscape

 On the other hand, because the country's official language is Dutch, Suriname is sometimes not considered a genuinely Latin American country.

 The capital city of Paramaribo is the main urban area.
-The city accounts for nearly half of the country's population and most of its urban residents.
+The city accounts for nearly half the country's population and most of its urban residents.
 Most municipalities are located within the capital's metropolitan area or along the densely populated coastline.

 According to the Global Biodiversity Index, Suriname ranks 42nd in the world in terms of biodiversity, providing habitat for approximately 696 bird species, 114 amphibian species, 207 fish species, 156 mammal species, 156 reptile species, and 5,100 vascular plant species.